Google 2-Step Verification

-1. You can set-up Google 2-step Verification by following these instructions.You will need to log in to your google web mail inbox.
-From your inbox, you will need to go to the top-right corner of your inbox and select the image icon (or your email address).
-This will bring up a list of options.
+- From your inbox, you will need to go to the top-right corner and select the profile image icon (or your email address).
+This will bring up a list of options

-2. You will then need to click on the blue My Account link near the top.
-NOT the Add Account button at the bottom of the box.
-This will take you to the following screen where you need to click on Sign-in & Security.
+- Select the blue My Account link near the top, NOT the Add Account button at the bottom of the box

-3. On the following page click on 2-Step Verification (below).
+- On the following page select 2-Step Verification

 NOTE: This is also where you would normally check to see if it has already been set up for the user.
 If it has, you will not need to go through the setup process and can skip to the Mobile Apps Management Section.

-5. The Next Screen will asks you to select a phone number that your security codes will be sent to.
-Select the Flag Icon and change the country to New Zealand, then enter your chosen cell phone number you would like to receive the verification txts to
+- Select the Flag Icon and change the country to New Zealand, then enter your chosen cell phone number you would like to receive the verification txts to

-If this is your primary computer you access your email from tick Trust this computer and click Next
+- If you are currently on your primary computer that you access email from, tick Trust this computer and select Next

-8. The final screen will just confirm you wish to turn on 2-Step Verification.
-Click Confirm
+- The final screen will confirm you wish to turn on 2-Step Verification, select Confirm.

-For now we will ignore this and follow the process in Mobile Apps Management.
-If you click Reconnect my apps you can continue from Step 2 in the Mobile Apps Management section.
+- If you select Reconnect my apps you can continue from Step 2 in the Mobile Apps Management section.

-To set up Application Specific Passwords you will need to do the following:
+To set up Application Specific Passwords do the following;

-3. You should now see the below screenshot.
-Select App and Select Device and lick Generate.
-This will take you to a page with a password specific to your phone or app you are attempting to setup.
+This will take you to a page with a password, specific to your phone or app you are attempting to setup.
 You will use this password to login to your Gmail application on your mobile device instead of your regular password.